lh-lena/42-Inception/README.md

 Save and exit the editor.
 Be careful when editing the sudoers file, as a syntax error can cause issues with sudo access. -->

+## shared folder

+1. Ensure the vboxsf module is loaded: sudo modprobe vboxsf
+2. Add an entry to /etc/fstab:
+    shared_folder_name  /path/to/mount/point  vboxsf  defaults  0  0
+3. After any changes in /etc/fstab run: systemctl daemon-reload
+After adding the entry to /etc/fstab, mount the shared folder without rebooting:
+    sudo mount -a

 ## Install Docker

 ```bash